Resurrection: Hope for everyday life

 Biblical Evidence

-The Old Testament contains few direct references to the resurrection.
-In Ezekiel 37, the vision of the valley of the dead bones, God shows the prophet how dry bones come to life through his spirit, which is a symbol of the resurrection.
-Daniel also speaks of the resurrection of the dead: "Many of those who sleep in the dust of the earth will awake, some to everlasting life, and some to shame and everlasting contempt" (Daniel 1).2,2).
+The Old Testament contains only a few direct references to the resurrection.
+Hesekiel 37In the vision of the valley of the dead, God shows the prophet how withered bones are brought back to life by his Spirit, a symbol of the resurrection.
+Daniel also speaks of the resurrection of the dead: “Many who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and disgrace.”
+(Daniel 12,2).

 We believe in Jesus' resurrection, so we trust that He will also raise all who believe in Him back to life at the time when Jesus returns to earth.
 Christians who have died will be resurrected and Christians who are alive will be transformed and ascend into the clouds to meet the Lord at His return and will be with Him forever.

 Paul asks the interesting question: How will the dead be resurrected and with what kind of body will they come?
 He compares the resurrection to the state of a seed.
 The plant that grows from it looks very different depending on what kind of seed it is: "What you sow is not the body that is to be, but a grain of wheat or something else.
 But God gives it a body as he wants, to each seed its own body.
 If there is a natural body, then there is also a spiritual body" (1.
-Corinthians 15,37-38 and 44).
+Kor 15,37-38 and 44).

 Here Paul uses another expression, namely, putting on new clothes.
 We will receive new, glorious bodies, transformed by the Holy Spirit.